nil-andreu/dr-ecommerce/README.md

 ## 1. Virtual Environment

 First we will create a virtual environment to handle the different dependencies:python -m venv dependencies.
 Which will create a folder of dependencies.
+Once this is created, we will go the the subfolder of Scripts and in the shell put: activate.
+This way we will activate the environment in which we are going to run our application.

 We will use pipenv to handle the dependencies.
 Once it is installed, we will do: pipenv shell.
 This will generate us a Pipfile, which will have inside all of the dependencies.
 And now for installing django, we will use the pipenv: pipenv install django==3.2. (where 3.2. is the version we will use).
+If we have our virtual environment activated, we could use pip install django==3.2.
 This way we will handle easily the installations and dependencies with pip.

 Another way we could handle the dependencies is with a requirements.txt, where we could put: pip freeze > requirements.txt